-The Group considers itself as one of the largest food and beverage kiosk operators in the Philippines.
+The Group considers itself as one of the largest food and beverage community store and kiosk operators in the Philippines.
 The multiple brands across its portfolio allows it to serve a wide array of products to the local market.
-The kiosk format enables the Group to be flexible and expand faster.
+The Community store format allows the Group to sell multi-brand products in one roadside location while the kiosk format enables more flexibility and faster expansion.
 The Group believes its business model is highly scalable, as evidenced by its store network expansion in the past years.

-The Group generated total revenues of Php 1,945.2 million, Php 891.8 million, Php 1,101.7 million for the years ended December 31, 2019, 2020, and 2021 respectively, and net income (loss) of Php 120.7 million, Php (Php 48.1) million, and (Php 16.3) million for the same periods.
+The Group generated total revenues of Php 891.8 million, Php 1,101.7 million, Php 1,799.2 million for the years ended December 31, 2020, 2021, and 2022 respectively, and net income (loss) of Php (Php 48.1) million, (Php 16.3), and Php 82.4 million for the same periods.